Tips for the Beginner Food Photographer: Part I

 Some people use the term "Holy Trinity" to refer to God, Jesus, and the Holy Spirit.
 I am irreverent so I use it to refer to Aperture, Shutter Speed and ISO.
 This "exposure trio" is what determines exposure--the amount of light that reaches your camera's sensor and selects how light or dark your photo will appear.

-I'm not going to give you an in-depth definition of these terms since I don't have a technical photography background.
-And I trust you know how Google works.
+I'm not going to give you an in-depth definition of these terms since I trust you know how Google works.
 But I will give you a brief description of what each term means for food photography.
-It's really important to understand how this Holy Trinity works in order to improve your food photography, so I highly suggest taking some online classes or tutorials to get more familiar with these concepts (I'll include some recommendations in a later blog post).
+It's really important to understand how this Holy Trinity works in order to improve your food photography, so don’t skip (or skim) this section!

-Aperture: Aperture is basically a hole through which light travels (i.e., your lens) and it is expressed in f-stop numbers such as f/8.
+Aperture is basically a hole through which light travels (i.e., your lens) and it is expressed in f-stop numbers such as f/8 or f/2.8.
 There are two main things you should know about aperture.

-Shutter Speed: Shutter speed is the length of time that your camera's shutter remains open while you are snapping a photograph.
+Shutter speed is the length of time that your camera's shutter remains open while you are snapping a photograph.
 If your shutter speed is 1/100, that means your shutter is open only for 1/100th of a second while you are taking a photo.
-The lower your shutter speed, the more blur you will have unless you use a tripod, which will be discussed in Part III of this series.
-You should always use a tripod if your shutter speed is below 1/60 of a second.
+The lower your shutter speed, the more motion blur you will have unless you use a tripod, which will be discussed in Part III of this series.

-If you want to capture an action shot, such as dusting powdered sugar over a cake or pouring mylk over cereal, you will need a higher shutter speed to freeze the action.
+For most food photography, especially at the beginner level, you don’t need a high shutter speed if you are using a tripod since most of the images are static.
+But, if you want to capture an action shot, such as dusting powdered sugar over a cake or pouring syrup over pancakes, you will need a higher shutter speed to freeze the action.
 Again, you should play around with the actual numbers, but I suggest a shutter speed of at least 1/125 a second or higher for these kinds of action shots.

 Putting the Holy Trinity Together